“Developing Headspace” Programme

-The Group Nurture Meal takes place at the end of the programme and is designed to give Heads another opportunity to come together as the programme draws to a close.
-The meal seeks to create a relaxed space where Heads can strengthen the relationships they have built over the year, revisit lessons learned and plot next steps.
+The final evaluation session and group nurture meal take place at the end of the programme to give Heads another opportunity to come together as the programme draws to a close.
+The day will seek to create a relaxed space where Heads can strengthen the relationships they have built over the year, revisit lessons learned and plot next steps.

 Accommodation and Meals: As part of the programme cost, accommodation at a Bed and Breakfast for the residential will be provided by Integrity Coaching.
 We will make all arrangements for your meals throughout your stay.

 Bespoke Resources: You will receive free leadership think pieces and a reflective journal to complement the programme content and support your development.

 Price: £1250 + VAT